vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ### Download

-1. Download the Human Protein Atlas .png image from our [S3 bucket](https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HPA_512_example.png).
+1. Download the Human Protein Atlas .png image from our <a download='HPA_512_example.png' href='https://caliban-input.s3.us-east-2.amazonaws.com/janelia_demo/HPA_512_example.png'> S3 bucket</a>.
 This image is not paired with any labels.
 2. Drag and drop the file onto the dropzone on the <a href="https://label.deepcell.org" target="_blank">DeepCell Label</a> homepage.

 ### Relevant tools/actions